Management and Production Engineering

 Admission requirement pre-studies placement

-A six-week pre-study internship full-time is required for the application to the BA Engineering and Management program which should be completed before the beginning of the study for content and organizational reasons.
+A six-week pre-study internship full-time is required for the application to the BA Management and Production Engineering program which should be completed before the beginning of the study for content and organizational reasons.
 The presence of an internship position for the pre-study internship must be documented when enrolling at the Student Secretariat with an internship contract of the internship company.
 The internship contract must include an indication of the period during which the pre-study internship will be completed.
 Self-employment or summer jobs can not be recognized as a pre-study internship.
 There are different variants of the six-week pre-practical training possible:

 (1) Technically oriented pre-studies placement